austinfsmith/LACC/README.md

 #### Importing Holdings Data into Excel Spreadsheets

+Examples presented at the IASC21 conference are available at https://go.umd.edu/IASC21x

 1. Open “Combined Holdings Report.csv”, and the Excel template file you would like to use (e.g. “Holdings by Country Template.xlsx”).
 2. Select all cells in the Combined Holdings Report, and copy them.
 3. Select all cells in the Data worksheet of the template file, and paste over them.